anandavii/employeeMgmtAutoamtion/README.md

 - Design Pattern: Page Object Model
 - Browser: Chromium (default), can be configured for Firefox & WebKit
 - Language: JavaScript (no TypeScript for now)

+## GitHub Actions CI

+This project uses GitHub Actions for **automated test execution** and **manual workflow triggering**.

+- The GitHub Actions workflow (`.github/workflows/playwright.yml`) is configured with `workflow_dispatch` to support **manual test runs**.
+- Supports manual trigger of workflow from the GitHub Actions tab by clicking the “Run workflow” button.
+- Automatic triggers on `push` and `pull_request` is added for automatic workflow runs.

 ## Next Steps
 - Add more test cases for additional workflows, such as logout and dashboard verification.